April 2, 2022

 I slept incredibly well last night and fell asleep to the sounds of ducks and other waterfowl at one of the small ponds filled with snow melt.
 But little did I know, this would be one of the few seasonal water sources with water that I’d see all day.

 Volt and I were both up and hiking by 7:20 am, reveling in the happiness that comes with discovering you don’t have to put your feet into completely frozen shoes (again).
-Plus, if all went well, we’d arrive in Flagstaff today.
-And we’d be sleeping in warm, dry beds and eating town food in just a little over 20 more miles.
+Plus, if all went well, we’d arrive in Flagstaff today, where we’d be sleeping in warm, dry beds and eating town food in just a little over 20 more miles.

 HUMPHREYS PEAK

-The initial miles of the day showcased views of the majestic Humphreys Peak, which I hiked up with my husband and kid back in summer 2020.
+The initial miles of the day showcased views of the majestic Humphreys Peak, which I hiked up with my husband and son back in summer 2020.

 UPPER LAKE MARY

-Here the AZT moved from the wide forest road to muddy single track trail once again.
-Then wispy fog moved across the trail obscuring the best views of the lake.
-Consequently, I departed the AZT on a small side trail and walked through the trees to the rocky cliff ledges 150 feet above the lake.
+Wispy fog moved across the trail this morning, obscuring the best lake views as I trekked alongside it.
+Consequently, I fell the pull to leave the AZT on a small side trail and walk through the trees to the rocky cliff ledges 150 feet above the lake.

-This small detour didn’t disappoint.
-I could hear the road traffic from Lake Mary Road way down below me now as it paralleled the length of the lake.
+This small detour didn’t disappoint in terms of its views, but I could hear the road traffic from Lake Mary Road way down below me now as it paralleled the length of the lake.

-I would spend the next hour taking in the views of the lake off to my left until I passed the dam that separated it from the valley that led to Lower Mary Lake.
+I spent the next hour taking in the views of the lake to my left until I passed the dam separating it from the valley leading to Lower Mary Lake.

-It’s surreal to me to thing that this reservoir sits at almost 7,000’ above sea level, which is where you might normally expect to find an alpine lake, not a major recreation spot in the desert with boat launches and day-use areas.
+It’s surreal that this reservoir sits almost 7,000’ above sea level, where you might normally expect to find an alpine lake, instead of a major recreation spot in the desert with boat launches and day-use areas.
 The longer I walked out here on the Colorado Plateau, the more it seems I have to radically re-adjust my frame of reference.

 ASTRONOMY IN THE DESERT